scriptkitties/fglt/irc.md

 > &lt;kyrio&gt; it should be illegal to have sex with anyone under age 21
 > &lt;kyrio&gt; there is nothing better in life that smoking some weed and watching cartoons about pickles on my ipad while i eat a bowl of fruit loops
 > &lt;kyrio&gt; i had a special adapter case shaped like nintendo's mario made for me by someone on etsy. it holds the 7 adapters that i need to listen to music on my iphone while i charge it. it only cost me $733, which i thought was a really great deal!

+> &lt;tyil&gt; how can I submit new genders to the gender database
+> &lt;tyil&gt; I want perlgender to be a thing now
+> &lt;tejr&gt; Perlgender people love having moustaches and wearing cowboy hats
+> &lt;tyil&gt; they usually ramble in ways nobody outside the community can understand
+> &lt;tyil&gt; outsiders refer to it as "linenoise"
+> &lt;tejr&gt; They say shit like "chomp my hash" during sex
+> &lt;tyil&gt; "oh yeah push your scalar into my list"
+> &lt;tyil&gt; thats not illegal cuz she's an animation and I'm a human~
+> &lt;tyil&gt; first name dora
+> &lt;tyil&gt; last name FUCK
+> &lt;tejr&gt; Another backpack, cuz I know you like to coordinate
+> &lt;ProtoMan&gt; i've missed these high level conversations